hashgraph/hedera-services/docs/scheduled-transactions/spec.md

-# Scheduled Transactions Spec (Phase 1)
+# Scheduled Transactions Spec

 Scheduled Transactions are separated into 2 phases.
 The first one supports an "MVP" version of Scheduled Transactions in which users are able to schedule transactions that execute after all required signatures are collected.
 In the second version of Scheduled Transactions, users are going to be able to schedule transactions to execute at a given point in the future.

+## Scheduled Transactions (Phase 1)

-# Goals and Constrains
+### Goals and Constrains

 - Allow transaction to be submitted without all the required signatures and provide functionality for each of the signers to submit their signatures independently after a transaction was created.
 - Allow users to submit transactions to Hedera that will execute **once** all required signatures are acquired.

 **Constrains**
-- Expiry time for the scheduled transactions defined by a global property with a time limit of `N` seconds (`ledger.scheduler.txExpiryTimeSecs`).
+- Expiry time for the scheduled transactions defined by a global property with a time limit of `N` seconds (`ledger.schedule.txExpiryTimeSecs`).
 If `N` seconds pass from the creation of the scheduled transactions, and it haven't gathered all of the required signatures, Hedera nodes will clear them from memory/state.
 - Throttles on every GRPC Operation that is defined for the new MVP Scheduled Transactions will be implemented.
 - Based on the 2 bullets above, there is implicit limit of pending scheduled transactions in the network enforced by `txExpiryTimeSecds` and the throttle on `ScheduleCreate` operation.

-# GRPC Interface
+### GRPC Interface

-New Schedule service is added in the protobufs.
+New [Schedule Service](https://github.com/hashgraph/hedera-services/blob/master/hapi-proto/src/main/proto/ScheduleService.proto) is added in the protobufs.
 It is responsible for both the **creation and management** of Scheduled transactions.

 New `HederaFunctionality`:
 - `ScheduleCreate` - Creates new scheduled transaction.